rdentato/kanji/README.md

    - a dynamic buffer (for text)
    - a map from *values* to *values*

-It can access external C functions (with the proper interface) and its code can "called" from C functions.
+It can access external C functions (with the proper interface) and its code can be "called" from C functions.